 Yuko Okado, Ph.
 D

-Her teaching interests include clinical psychology (child/adolescent/adult assessment and intervention), statistics and research methods, positive psychology, and health psychology.
-She is a licensed psychologist trained in both adult and child/adolescent clinical psychology within community mental health and healthcare settings.
-She completed a postdoctoral fellowship in pediatric psychology at St. Jude Children’s Research Hospital and a predoctoral internship at Kaiser Permanente in San Diego, and holds an M.A. in political science from University of Pennsylvania and a B.A. in international relations from Stanford University.
+Her teaching interests include statistics and research methods, clinical psychology (child/adolescent/adult assessment and intervention), health and pediatric psychology, and positive psychology.
+As a clinical psychologist, she is trained in both adult and child/adolescent assessment and treatment within community mental health and healthcare settings.
+She completed a postdoctoral fellowship in pediatric psychology at St. Jude Children’s Research Hospital in Memphis, Tennessee, and a predoctoral internship at Kaiser Permanente in San Diego, and holds an M.A. in political science from the University of Pennsylvania and a B.A. in international relations from Stanford University.

 2012, Ph.D, Pennsylvania State University